 When asked what she thinks of that recording now, she replied “I get a big bang out of Your mother’s son-in-law.
 It sounds like I’m doing comedy—my voice sounds so high and funny!”

 This radio interview is transcribed as “The Willis Conover interview” in The Billie Holiday companion: Seven decades of commentary (New York: G. Schirmer.
 1997, pp. 62–70).

 Today is Holiday’s 100th birthday!
-Above, Holiday in the studio in 1936; below, that first recording.
+Below, that first recording.